 One study, for example, examined people’s opinions about federal welfare programs.
 The researchers found that the majority of people were highly-misinformed about the nature and scope of these programs, and that interestingly enough, the people who were the least-informed about them generally expressed the highest degree of confidence in their knowledge.

 Furthermore, the researchers found that presenting people with facts about these welfare programs did little to change people’s opinion about them.
 However, in a follow-up study, the researchers discovered that tweaking the way they presented the facts made people respond more positively to the new evidence.

-Posing these questions back-to-back lead participants to contrast their perception of reality with their preferred level of spending.
-Then, participants were told which portion of the budget is spent on welfare in reality.
-This meant that most of them had to process the fact that not only is the federal-spending lower than they thought, but it is also lower than the portion of the budget that they believe should be allocated to welfare.
-Asking people to explicitly list how much they believe should be spent on welfare led to them being willing to change their opinion when they later learned that this number is higher than the actual budget.
+Posing these questions back-to-back led participants to contrast their perception of reality with their preferred level of spending, before they were told what portion of the budget is spent on welfare in reality.
+This meant that most of them had to process the fact that not only is the federal-spending lower than they thought, but it is also lower than the portion of the budget that they believed should be allocated to welfare.

 The backfire effect isn’t always there

-While the backfire effect plays a significant role in how people process new information, that doesn’t mean that it affects everyone all the time, as studies show that there are a lot of cases where the backfire effect doesn’t influence people’s thought process.
+While the backfire effect plays a significant role in how people process new information, that doesn’t mean that it affects everyone all the time, and studies show that there are cases where the backfire effect doesn’t influence people’s thought process.